Purdue University in Indianapolis offers degrees designed for race fans

 Students motivated to pursue engineering careers outside the motorsports industry have landed prestigious engineering roles at places like Space X, Harley-Davidson, Ford, Polaris, GM, Cummins and Caterpillar, landing all around the U.S. Going to school in Indianapolis is a launching point for anything students want to pursue.

-“We’re right down the road from the ‘Greatest Spectacle in Racing,’” says Reed England, a junior in the motorsports program.
+“We’re right down the road from the ‘Greatest Spectacle in Racing,’” says Reed England, a Purdue motorsports engineering student in Indianapolis.
 “It’s immersive.
 Not only do you get to know racing teams, but you also really become a known face to them.
 You get hired.”

 One of the most enjoyable aspects of being part of the program is meeting other people devoted to racing.